Powering Climate & Infrastructure Careers for All

 Our path to a net-zero economy and 21st-century infrastructure will require millions more trained, specialized workers.
 Furthermore, there is no guarantee that the associated opportunities will extend to underinvested communities and deliver uplifting, quality careers.

-Powering Climate and Infrastructure Careers for All will help deliver on the promise of this moment, deploying philanthropic capital to help tackle workforce implementation challenges and and connect people in underinvested communities—especially women, rural and low-income communities, and people facing racial inequities—to uplifting careers in clean energy, construction, and other specialized industries.
+Powering Climate and Infrastructure Careers for All will help deliver on the promise of this moment, deploying philanthropic capital to help tackle workforce implementation challenges and connect people in underinvested communities—especially women, rural and low-income communities, and people facing racial inequities—to uplifting careers in clean energy, construction, and other specialized industries.
 Through $50 million in grants, strategic partnerships, and technical assistance, we will provide critical support to public agencies, employers, education and training providers, and nonprofits on the frontlines of this transition – and advance at least one million uplifting careers along the way.

 in public and private funding leveraged